 Question 1: Distributors: How many unregistered sites are you aware of, that are connected to your network(s) where the customer is presently consuming energy?

 Six Distributor parties responded to this question.
-Whilst some respondents provided an exact number of unregistered consumers, others provided an interpretation of the data available to them.
+Whilst some respondents provided an exact number of unregistered customers, others provided an interpretation of the data available to them.

 One DNO advised of 150 unregistered sites, another of 1,424, another DNO of 552, and another DNO of 62 for the last 6 months broken down in to categories.
 One Distributor and one IDNO were unable to identify the unregistered sites from their data.

-The Working Group noted that the data of unregistered consumers was difficult to obtain and that there was no common process for recording unregistered consumers data for reporting purposes.
+The Working Group noted that the data of unregistered customers was difficult to obtain and that there was no common process for recording unregistered customers data for reporting purposes.

-The Working Group reviewed the DIF 028 ‘Getting Unregistered Consumers Registered By A Supplier’ RFI responses to question 2 on the number of unregistered consumers known to be using electricity but are untraded on the DNOs network for 2013 and compared it with the results for 2014 to see if there were any changes in the number of unregistered consumers being reported across the network.
-The Working Group considered that the numbers being reported may not be accurate due to the lack of commonality in the recording of unregistered consumers by each DNO but noted that although one DNO had predominantly reported unregistered consumers in 2013, other network areas were now reporting a greater percentage of the total number of cases.
+The Working Group reviewed the DIF 028 ‘Getting Unregistered Consumers Registered By A Supplier’ RFI responses to question 2 on the number of unregistered customers known to be using electricity but are untraded on the DNOs network for 2013 and compared it with the results for 2014 to see if there were any changes in the number of unregistered customers being reported across the network.
+The Working Group considered that the numbers being reported may not be accurate due to the lack of commonality in the recording of unregistered customers by each DNO but noted that although one DNO had predominantly reported unregistered customers in 2013, other network areas were now reporting a greater percentage of the total number of cases.

 Question 1 Part 2: Are you able to split the volumes of such unregistered sites by the different scenarios in the table at Attachment 1 to this RFI?